-Established in 2001, The Center for Ethics and Public Affairs coordinates and supports research and sociology discussion of ethics and public affairs.
+Established in 2001, The Center for Ethics and Public Affairs coordinates and supports research and discussion of ethics and public affairs.

 To provide part of the advanced research infrastructure that attracts and rewards outstanding faculty and graduate students, the Center funds both a Visiting Faculty Fellowship program and a Graduate Fellowship program.